 6. Show Your Life

 My students really like knowing about my home.
-Most of our students live in apartments with minimal “green” space.
+Depending on where our students live, they may have a very different “view” outside their windows.
 So my students love to see our big yard.
 We have apple trees, a garden, and lots of open space.

 7. Share Holiday Décor and Stories